DebrisHauler/HIIT-workout-personal-audio-trainer/README.md

 Download this repository as a zip file then extract it anwhere you like.

 Then just run HIITmixer.py

+## Example Routine:
+This is what my workout looks like on the treadmil, but you can adjust it for yourself!

+4 minutes jogging at 5 mph

+1 minute sprinting at 10 mph

+2 minutes recovering at 4 mph

+1 minute sprinting at 10 mph

+2 minutes recovering at 4 mph

+1 minute sprinting at 10 mph

+2 minutes recovering at 4 mph

+1 minute sprinting at 10 mph

+2 minutes recovering at 4 mph

+1 minute sprinting at 10 mph

+2 minutes recovering at 4 mph

+1 minute sprinting at 10 mph

+2 minutes recovering at 4 mph

+1 minute sprinting at 10 mph

+2 minutes recovering at 4 mph

+1 minute sprinting at 10 mph

+2 minutes recovering at 4 mph

+1 minute sprinting at 10 mph

+2 minutes recovering at 4 mph

+1 minute sprinting at 10 mph

+4 minutes recovering at 4 mph

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)